monambike/sanguinary-spirits/README.md

 # Implementation List

 The game has damage, chase, flashlight, door, hint system and also some helper classes to handle loading screen and fade effects.
-There's the full implementation list down below.
+There's the full implementation list down below:

 1. Game Mechanics